 Global Health Experience Funding for McGaw Residents

-Feinberg's Institute for Global Health supports global health education for residents who display an interest in global health and working with underserved populations in resource-limited settings.
-IGH accomplishes this by supporting the travel expenses of Northwestern medical students and McGaw residents so they may pursue away-rotations and other global public health projects in underserved areas abroad.
+The Havey Institute for Global Health supports global health education for residents who display an interest in global health and working with underserved populations in resource-limited settings.
+We accomplish this by supporting the travel expenses of Northwestern medical students and McGaw residents so they may pursue away-rotations and other global public health projects in underserved areas abroad.

 Awards for McGaw residents are up to $2,000.